Dobrujan Germans

 The Dobrujan Germans (Dobrudschadeutsche) were an ethnic German group, within the larger category of Black Sea Germans, for over one hundred years.
 German-speaking colonists entered the approximately 23,000 km2 area of Dobruja around 1840 and mostly left during the relocation of 1940.
 Dobruja is a historical region on the west coast of the Black Sea.
-They are part of the Romanian Germans.
+They are part of the Romanian Germans and Bulgarian Germans.

 Colonization

 The first of these German settlers came between 1841 and 1856 from the Russian Empire.
 They were farming families from the neighboring areas of Bessarabia and Cherson, who immigrated because of an economic recession in their home territories.
 Thirty years later, colonists from Swabia also moved into the region.
 During this period, Dobruja still belonged to the Ottoman Empire and the colonists were subject to colonization regulations from Turkey.
 Consequently, the Dobrujan Germans were the only ethnic Germans to ever be Turkish subjects without actually moving to Turkey (as did the Bosporus Germans).
 They contributed to the agricultural development of the fertile steppes.